microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 If your Azure subscription does not allow authentication with a Device Login Code, expand the hidden section below to learn how to create an Azure Service Principal.

-**NOTE:** Microsoft FTE's with an Azure subscription in the FDPO Entra ID tenant will need to use a Service Principal.
+**NOTE:** Microsoft FTE's with an Azure subscription in the FDPO Entra ID tenant will need to use a Service Principal so that they can log in to the Azure CLI.

 <details>
 <summary>Click to expand/collapse SP Requirements </summary>